 Consumer Proposals As A Debt Settlement Plan In Canada

-What Is Consumer Proposals?
+What Are Consumer Proposals?

-Consumers proposals are legal abiding debt settlement agreements, which are filed with a certified bankruptcy trustee, to pay back a creditor a certain proportion of what you owe in interchange for complete debt forgiveness.
+Consumer proposals are legal abiding debt settlement agreements, which are filed with a certified bankruptcy trustee, to pay back a creditor a certain proportion of what you owe in interchange for complete debt forgiveness.

 Payment of proposals are interest-free and could be spread out over a maximum of five years.
 To this effect, this can lead to about 70% to 80% of savings.

-Your terms of payment depend on the negotiation between what you can afford to pay and what your creditor expect to get.
+Your terms of payment depend on the negotiation between what you can afford to pay and what your creditor expects to get.
 Acting as an administrator for consumer proposals, your certified bankruptcy trustee will meet with you to help determine how much you have to offer and to evaluate your financial condition.

 A consumer proposal plan offers debt relief for Canadians struggling with paying monthly debts while avoiding going bankrupt.
 In Canada, the consumer debt proposals are the only program for debt settlement approved by the government.